BA (Hons) Top up. Children, Schools and Families (Full Time)

 The BA (Hons) Children, Schools and Families Top Up is awarded by the University of Central Lancashire, UCLan.

-The full-time course runs one day per week over one year at Kendal College main site on Milnthorpe Road, Kendal.
+The full-time course runs one day per week over one year.
+The course is based at the Main Site on Milnthorpe Road, Kendal, and will start in September 2017.

 This course is awarded by the